 Since it was unlike other mattresses we’ve tested, it was a little difficult to give it a spot on our scale.
 If we had to choose, we would say the Original Purple lands at a medium because it’s a good balance between supportive and pressure relieving.

 When you press down on the polymer material, it bounces back almost immediately, so it’s really responsive to pressure.
 It’s also good at limiting motion transfer so you won’t be feeling your significant other get out of bed to pee 20 times during the night.

 With the newer models, you also have an option to choose between medium and medium-firm.
-Again, be sure to take a look at our review of Purple 2, 3, and 4 for more information on the various models.
+Again, be sure to take a look at our review of the Purple Hybrids for more information on the various models.

 If you’re an adventurous person and want your mattress to be as bold as you are, give Purple a try!
 Remember, you have a little over three months to decide if you like the mattress or not so you can return it for a 100% refund if it turns out it just isn’t for you.

 Now that you’ve gone over the pros and cons for each mattress, ask yourself these questions: